Analytical Formula for Fractional-Order Conditional Moments of Nonlinear Drift CEV Process with Regime Switching: Hybrid Approach with Applications: The -state regime-switching NLD-CEV process

-The first generalized version of Cox’s CEV process was proposed by Marsh and Rosenfeld \cite{marsh1983stochastic}, who incorporated time-dependent parameters and a nonlinear drift term, resulting in what we now call the nonlinear drift CEV (NLD-CEV) process as in~\cite{sutthimat20222closed}.
-The NLD-CEV model can be formulated as:
+The first generalized version of Cox\rq s CEV process was proposed by Marsh and Rosenfeld~\cite{marsh1983stochastic}, who incorporated time-dependent parameters and a nonlinear drift term, resulting in what we now call the NLD-CEV process, as described in~\cite{sutthimat20222closed}.
+The NLD-CEV process can be formulated as